dwang1257/teachandserve/README.md

 - **Auth & Session**
   - `AuthContext`:
     - Loads authenticated user via `/api/auth/me` when a token exists.
+    - Tracks profile completion status via `/api/profile/me` and exposes `profileStatus` plus a `refreshProfileStatus` helper.
-    - Provides `login`, `signup`, `logout`, and exposes `user` and `setUser` (so other components can update e.g. `hasSeenCompletionPopup`).
+    - Provides `login`, `signup`, `logout`, and exposes `user` and `setUser`.
     - Stores JWT in `localStorage` and wires axios Authorization header.
+  - `ProtectedRoute`:
+    - Gates routes by authentication and (by default) requires a **completed profile**.
+    - Automatically redirects authenticated users with incomplete profiles to `/complete-profile`, except on profile setup routes.

 - **Dashboards**
   - `Dashboard`:
     - Chooses `MentorDashboard` or `MenteeDashboard` based on `user.role`.
   - `MentorDashboard` / `MenteeDashboard`:
     - Fetches `/api/profile/me` and `/api/matches/my-matches`.
+    - Assume a **completed** profile (incomplete users are redirected to `/complete-profile` earlier in the flow).
-    - Shows key metrics (active mentees/mentors, sessions, goals).
+    - Show key metrics (active mentees/mentors, sessions, goals) and quick navigation into matches and messages.
-    - Shows:
-      - A **yellow** banner if the profile is missing or incomplete, linking to `/complete-profile`.
-      - A **green** “Profile Complete – Ready for matching!” popup once profile is complete; dismissed state is persisted via `/api/profile/popup-seen` and `user.hasSeenCompletionPopup`.

 - **Messaging UI**
   - `Messages.js`:
     - Left sidebar:
-      - “Accepted Matches” section allowing a one‑click “start/continue conversation” for accepted matches (pulls from `/api/matches/my-matches`).
       - “Active Conversations” section listing conversations with:
         - Avatar initial.
-        - Participant email.
+        - Participant **name** (first name when available).
         - Last message preview and relative time.
         - Unread badge for each conversation.
       - Empty state that prompts users to go to `/matches`.
     - Right side:
-      - Chat header with participant avatar, email, and WebSocket online/offline indicator.
+      - Chat header with participant avatar, name, and WebSocket online/offline indicator.
       - Scrollable messages area with bubble styling (right‑aligned for current user, left for peer).
       - Optimistic UI for sending messages:
         - Adds a temporary “Sending…” bubble immediately.